octobox/octobox/INSTALLATION.md

 `curl https://api.github.com/orgs/<org_name>/teams`.
 You must be authenticated with access to the org.
 This will show you a list of the org's teams.
 Find your team on the list and copy its id

+## Source Link for Modified Code

+If you have modified the Octobox code in any way, in order to comply with the AGPLv3 license, you must link to the modified source.
+You can do this by setting the `SOURCE_REPO` environment variable to the url of a GitHub repo with the modified source.
+For instance, if you run this from a fork in the 'NotOctobox' org, you would set `SOURCE_REPO=https://github.com/NotOctobox/octobox`.